Lawrence H. Riddle

 Professor of Mathematics

 M.S., University of Illinois

 Teaching and Scholarly Interests

-Professor Riddle's interests include calculus, differential equations, courses incorporating the use of Maple, dynamical systems, and the history of women in mathematics.
+Professor Riddle's interests include calculus, technology in teaching mathematics, iterated function systems, and the history of women in mathematics.
 His website on Biographies of Women Mathematicians profiles the numerous achievements of women in the field of mathematics.
 His interest in the use of technology in teaching mathematics has lead him to develop a software program called IFS Construction Kit for teaching about the fractals associated with iterated functions systems.

 Profiles of many women mathematicians illustrating the numerous achievements of women in mathematics.